mrkkrp/req/README.md

   print (responseBody r :: Value)
 ```

-This is an easy-to-use, type-safe, expandable, high-level HTTP library that
+Req is an easy-to-use, type-safe, expandable, high-level HTTP library that
 just works without any fooling around.

 What does the “easy-to-use” phrase mean?
 It means that the library is
 designed to be beginner-friendly, so it's simple to add it to your monad
 stack, intuitive to work with, well-documented, and does not get in your
 way.
-Doing HTTP requests is a common task and Haskell library for this
+Doing HTTP requests is a common task and a Haskell library for this
 should be very approachable and clear to beginners, thus certain compromises
 were made.
 For example, one cannot currently modify `ManagerSettings` of
-default manager because the library always uses the same implicit global
+the default manager because the library always uses the same implicit global
 manager for simplicity and maximal connection sharing.
 There is a way to use
 your own manager with different settings, but it requires a bit more typing.

 “Type-safe” means that the library is protective and eliminates certain
-class of errors.
-For example, we have correct-by-construction URLs, it's
+classes of errors.
+For example, we have correct-by-construction URLs,
-guaranteed that user does not send request body when using methods like GET
+guarantees that the user does not send the request body when using methods like GET
-or OPTIONS, amount of implicit assumptions is minimized by making user
+or OPTIONS, and the amount of implicit assumptions is minimized by making the user
-specify his/her intentions in explicit form (for example, it's not possible
+specify his/her intentions in and explicit form (for example, it's not possible
-to avoid specifying body or method of a request).
+to avoid specifying the body or method of a request).
 Authentication methods
-that assume TLS force user to use TLS on type level.
+that assume TLS force the user to use TLS at the type level.
 The library carefully
-hides underlying types from lower-level `http-client` package because it's
+hides underlying types from the lower-level `http-client` package because those types are
-not safe enough (for example `Request` is an instance of `IsString` and if
+not safe enough (for example `Request` is an instance of `IsString` and, if
 it's malformed, it will blow up at run-time).

-“Expandable” refers to the ability of the library to be expanded without
+“Expandable” refers to the ability to create new components for dealing with HTTP without
-ugly hacking.
-For example, it's possible to define your own HTTP methods,
+having to resort to ugly hacking.
+For example, it's possible to define your own
-new ways to construct body of request, new authorization options, new ways
+HTTP methods, create new ways to construct the body of a request, create new authorization options,
-to actually perform request and how to represent/parse response.
-As user
+perform a request in a different way, and create your own methods to parse and represent a response
-extends the library to satisfy his/her special needs, the new solutions work
+As a user extends the library to satisfy his/her special needs, the new solutions will work
-just like built-ins.
-That said, all common cases are covered by the library
+just like the built-ins.
+However, all of the common cases are also covered by the library
 out-of-the-box.

 “High-level” means that there are less details to worry about.
 The library
-is a result of my experiences as a Haskell consultant, working for several
+is a result of my experiences as a Haskell consultant.
+Working for several
-clients who have very different projects and so the library adapts easily to
+clients, who had very different projects, showed me that the library should adapt easily to
 any particular style of writing Haskell applications.
 For example, some
 people prefer throwing exceptions, while others are concerned with purity:
 just define `handleHttpException` accordingly when making your monad
-instance of `MonadHttp` and it will play seamlessly.
+instance of `MonadHttp` and it will play together seamlessly.
 Finally, the library
-cuts boilerplate considerably and helps write concise, easy to read and
+cuts boilerplate down considerably, and helps you write concise, easy to read, and
-maintain code.
+maintainable code.

 The library uses the following mature packages under the hood to guarantee
-you best experience without bugs or other funny business:
+you the best experience that doesn't have any bugs or other funny business:

 * [`http-client`](https://hackage.haskell.org/package/http-client) — low
   level HTTP client used everywhere in Haskell.